 New House by Doblle Arquitetura

-The implantation of Telhado Verde helps to reduce heat gains from roofs and to retain rainwater runoff.
-By selecting external surfaces with high solar reflectance and green roofing, the heat island effect was reduced, achieving an excellent quality of the internal environment, implementing passive strategies to bring thermal and luminous comfort to users.
+The implementation of green roofing reduces heat gains and helps retain rainwater runoff.
+With the careful selection of external surfaces with high solar reflectance and the use of green roofing, the design mitigates the heat island effect.
+This results in a high-quality internal environment, employing passive strategies to ensure thermal and luminous comfort for users.

 Visualizations by Doblle Arquitetura- by Matt Watts